MoonZoon/MoonZoon/docs/articles/dev_news_5.md

 - `NamedColor` is a very small and temporary enum of colors.
 It will be replaced probably with color pallets or a compile-time color generator later.
 In the meantime, you can create your own enums or other items that implement the trait `Color`.
 See also the [Color section](https://github.com/MoonZoon/MoonZoon/blob/main/docs/frontend.md#color) in the MZ docs.

 - It's surprisingly difficult to set the font size correctly.
-See [Size and Font Size sections](https://github.com/MoonZoon/MoonZoon/blob/main/docs/frontend.md#size) in the MZ docs for more info. `Font::size` just set `font-size` in `px` until I resolve it properly.
+See [Size and Font Size sections](https://github.com/MoonZoon/MoonZoon/blob/main/docs/frontend.md#size) in the MZ docs for more info. `Font::size` just sets `font-size` in `px` until I resolve it properly.

 - `El` is a simple `div`.
 It must have one child (otherwise you get a compilation error).